 After the front of your vehicle is past the bumper of the motor in front, turn the steering wheel one whole turn away from the kerb in order to straighten up and finish the manoeuvre.

 Are you looking for more useful tips on how to drive safely?
-Then head over to our road safety guides page for information on how to be a safer and better driver.
+Then head over to our road safety guides for information on how to be a safer and better driver.

 Looking for a new car which is affordable and easy to park?
 Use Moneyshake’s leasing wizard to magic your ideal car before your very eyes!
 Find your perfect car now